Equity versus fixed income: the predictive power of bank surveys#

 Equity versus duration returns#

-In the following cell, we compute relative returns for developed markets.
-We establish a fresh metric EQvDUXR_VT10, defined as the straightforward difference between EQXR_VT10 and DU05YXR_VT10.
-Subsequently, we consolidate individual country indicators into a unified metric, employing equal weighting.
-Similar to our previous approach, this newly combined metric, EQvDUXR_VT10, is categorized under the cross-sectional identifier GDM.
+In this notebook we look at the directional and at the relative returns for developed markets.
+We establish a fresh metric EQvDUXR_VT10, defined as the difference between EQXR_VT10 and DU05YXR_VT10.
+Subsequently, we consolidate individual country indicators into a unified metric, employing equal weighting for each cross-section.
+Similar to our previous approach, this newly combined metric, EQvDUXR_VT10, is classified under the cross-sectional identifier GDM.

 cidx = cids_dm